Accountability partner: Secular use

 Outside of Evangelical Christian culture, accountability partners are used to help individuals achieve goals and stick to commitments.
-Some people use accountability partners to help them commit to regular a regular exercise regime and eat healthily, while others have recommended the use of accountability partners to achieve professional goals.
+Some people use accountability partners to help them commit to a regular exercise regime and eat healthily, while others have recommended the use of accountability partners to achieve professional goals.
 A study into skin self-examination among patient groups with a higher risk of skin cancer published in 2016 found that, while the use of smartphones and automatic reminders increased the incidence of self-examination, those assigned an accountability partner were not significantly more likely to self-examine.
 Further, satisfaction rates were lowest amongst those assigned the accountability partner group.
 In high stress jobs such as social work, accountability partners can be used to help a person follow through on a self-care plan and reduce occupational burnout.

 In academia, some scholars make use of writing accountability groups to increase productivity, reduce procrastination and benefit from peer mentoring, community support, and improved time management skills.
 A 2022 study found that such groups can be particularly beneficial for scholars from a minority group, who are under-represented in higher education may not find the same support elsewhere.
 A 2018 study of an accountability partner programme at Washington State University found that the scheme improved the scholarly production of county-level faculty and fostered a more collaborative and encouraging research environment.
 The programme involved a formal matching process and required regular attendance at monthly meetings, along with administrative and financial support, all of which were found to be necessary for the success of such programmes.